 Here are a few notes to get you started growing large borax crystals…

-- You will want to set up your 5 cups in a location where they won’t be disturbed.
-It is important to keep the kiddos from shaking, moving, or stirring the mixture once you have filled the cups.
+- You will want to set up your 5 cups where they won’t be disturbed.
+Keeping the kiddos from shaking, moving, or stirring the mixture is important once you have filled the cups.

-- The slow cooling of the liquid is a huge part of the process, generally we have found that glass works better over plastic.
+- The slow cooling of the liquid is an essential part of the process.
+Generally, we have found that glass works better than plastic.
 However, the plastic cups worked well this time.